Hydra (genus): Nervous system

 Some have only two sheets of neurons.

+It also has been described that there are three major networks extending throughout Hydra's entire body.
+They are activated selectively during longitudinal contractions, elongations in response to light, and radial contractions; the additional network near the hypostome, the dome-shaped jut surrounding the mouth aperture, is activated during nodding (the gentle swaying of the hypostome and its tentacles to one side).

 Motion and locomotion

 If Hydra are alarmed or attacked, the tentacles can be retracted to small buds, and the body column itself can be retracted to a small gelatinous sphere.
 Hydra generally react in the same way regardless of the direction of the stimulus, and this may be due to the simplicity of the nerve nets.

 Hydra are generally sedentary or sessile, but do occasionally move quite readily, especially when hunting.
 They have two distinct methods for moving – 'looping' and 'somersaulting'.
 They do this by bending over and attaching themselves to the substrate with the mouth and tentacles and then relocate the foot, which provides the usual attachment, this process is called looping.
 In somersaulting, the body then bends over and makes a new place of attachment with the foot.
 By this process of "looping" or "somersaulting", a Hydra can move several inches (c.
 100 mm) in a day.
 Hydra may also move by amoeboid motion of their bases or by detaching from the substrate and floating away in the current.

+A dark-habituated Hydra that is exposed to light will respond by elongating its body towards it, bending its hypostome-tentacle junction, and eventually somersaulting towards the light source.